The Destroyer (novel series): Authors

 In 2011 the rights to most of The Destroyer novels reverted to Warren Murphy.
 They are being released as e-books.
 Murphy is also reissuing many of the older titles in print format.

 In 2017 Gene Donovan Press began publishing new books in the series (starting with Bully Pulpit) written by author R.J.
 Carter. #151 and #152 show a writing credit of "Warren Murphy with R.J.
 Carter" while #153 shows "R.J.
 Carter with Warren Murphy and Richard Sapir".

+In 2024, Bold Venture Press published a new anthology produced under license from Warren Murphy Media, LLC.
+Remo Williams, The Destroyer: The Adventures Continue features 11 new stories by various authors (several of who were ghost writers for Warren Murphy, or previously considered as ghost writers).
+A twelfth story, "Terminal Philosophy" by Warren Murphy and Will Murray, was originally published in All-Star Action Heroes #1 (Starlog Group, 1989), and previously unreprinted.